Stigma-Games/.github/profile/README.md

 ##  Overview

 Stigma is a C# based emulator developed as a Proof of Concept (POC) for reverse engineering the Dofus game 2.0.0 version.
 Leveraging .NET ecosystem, it emphasizes code quality, maintainability, and scalability.
 With automated CI/CD pipelines via GitHub Actions and a modular, multi-assembly architecture, Stigma offers cutting-edge features while ensuring reliability and ease of use.

-##  License

-This project is protected under the [MIT](https://choosealicense.com/licenses/mit) License.
-For more details, refer to the [LICENSE](../../LICENSE.md) file.

----